Violinzither

-The violinzither or violinharp is a string instrument of the zither family, invented in 1925 by Clemens Neuber in Klingenthal.
-The instrument is a cross between the fretless chord zither and a concert zither.
+The violinzither or violinharp is a German bowed string instrument of the zither family invented in 1925.
+It is a cross between the fretless chord zither and a concert zither.

+Characteristics

+The violinzither normally has eighteen melodic strings arranged in two vertical rows, with the scale alternating between rows.
+It has a diatonic tuning in C major, with a range of two and a half octaves, from c' to f (C4 to F5).
+Some models were also created with chromatic or semi-chromatic tunings, with five or six sets of strings serving as an accompaniment, which are plucked with the left hand.
+A violin bow (about 55cm long) held by the right hand is used to play the melodic strings.

 History

-The instrument normally has eighteen melodic strings arranged in two vertical rows, with the scale alternating between rows.
-The instrument has a diatonic tuning in C major, with a range of two and a half octaves, from c' to f (C4 to F5).
-Some models of the instrument were also created with semichromatic or chromatic tunings. with five or six sets of strings serving as an accompaniment, which are plucked with the left hand.
-A violin bow (about 55cm long) held by the right hand is used to play the melodic strings.

-A variant of the violin zither, the concert violin harp, was created by Max Lausmann.
-Many violin zithers were sold under the name "Kalliope" by the company C. A. Wunderlich.
-Violinzithers have been manufactured luthier C. Robert Hopf since the 1920s.
+The violinzither was invented in 1925 by Clemens Neuber in Klingenthal, Germany.
+A variant of the violinzither, the concert violinharp, was created by Max Lausmann.
+Many violinzithers were sold under the name "Kalliope" by the company C. A. Wunderlich.
+Violinzithers have been manufactured by the luthier C. Robert Hopf since the 1920s.